-The supervisory authority for the management and operation of the System is a 14-member board of trustees, which acts as a fiduciary for investment of the funds and the application of plan interpretations.
-The board of trustees is comprised of six appointees from the Governor's Office, two appointees by the Senate Pro Tempore, two appointees by the House Speaker, three Ex Officio position, and one non-voting member representing Retired Professional Oklahoma Educators.
+The supervisory authority for the management and operation of the System is a 15-member Board of Trustees, which acts as a fiduciary for investment of the funds and the application of plan interpretations.
+The Board of Trustees is comprised of six appointees from the Governor's Office, two appointees by the Senate Pro Tempore, two appointees by the House Speaker, four Ex Officio positions, and one non-voting member representing Retired Professional Oklahoma Educators.
 Out of the six appointees from the Governor's Office, one must be a Higher Education representative, one is a non-classified optional personnel, and the remaining four must work in the public or private funds management, banking, law or accounting field.
 Out of the two Senate Pro Tempore's as well as the House Speaker's appointees, one must be an active classroom teacher while the other be a retired member of Oklahoma Teachers Retirement.
-The Ex Officio trustees are the State Superintendent, the Office of Management and Enterprise Services Director and the Career-Tech Director or their designee.
+The Ex Officio trustees are the State School Superintendent, the Office of Management and Enterprise Services Director, the Career-Tech Director or their designee, and the State Treasurer.

 DB Plan: Oklahoma teachers and other certified employees of common schools, faculty and administrators in public colleges and universities, and administrative personnel of state educational boards and employees of agencies who are employed at least half-time must join the System's DB Plan.
 Membership is optional for all other regular employees of public educational institutions who work at least 20 hours per week.
-There are 605 contributing employers in the System.
-The DB Plan's membership consisted of the following as of June 30, 2017:
+There are 600 contributing employers in the System.
+The DB Plan's membership consisted of the following as of June 30, 2020: